-The AACSB-accredited International Business Major provides an interdisciplinary education that includes foreign language proficiency and cross-cultural awareness.
-Students gain knowledge and develop skills relevant to conducting business in the international domain.
-Graduates are prepared for careers in organizations with international operations.
+The AACSB-accredited International Business Major provides an interdisciplinary education combining core courses in business and advanced courses in international business as well as courses in foreign language, culture, and opportunities for participation in study abroad and foreign internship.
+Graduates gain knowledge and skills for careers in business and other organizations with international operations.
 The program also prepares students for graduate business study.

 A student's cumulative GPA in the foundation courses is used to determine whether the student will be admitted to the major.
 Students must earn a minimum GPA of 2.5 in the foundation courses below, with no grade lower than "C-."
 Transfer grades are included in this GPA.